Uber Launching Hourly Rate Ride Option in Some U.S. Cities - The Mac Observer

-Uber announced On Friday that from next week users in some U.S. cities will be able to book rides by the hour.
+Uber announced on Friday that from next week users in some U.S. cities will be able to book rides by the hour.
 The measure is designed to help users conduct extended essential journeys such as going to grocery stores, pharmacies, and to the doctor (via Reuters) in one go.

 Uber by The Hour